"Scientific Expedition to the Northwestern Province of China 1927–1933"

 were he found fragments of a metatarsus belonging to a dinosaur.

 He continued his excavations, in the different places of the valely, for forty days.

 During this time he found fragments of thirty full-grown dinosaur individuals,

 three young ones, as well as a some dinosaur eggs.

-The generic name, suggested by Yuan, refers to the Tian Shan, the "heavenly mountains".
+The generic name, refers to the Tian Shan, the "heavenly mountains".

 The specific name refers to the location Chitai or Qitai.